One of the fundamental keys to having a healthy dog is a nutritious and well-balanced diet. Experts weigh in on the rising popularity of raw dog food.

 - Add krill oil to the meal as its strong smell can entice the dog to give the meal a try.

 - Add another source of protein in the food, like an egg, shells included.
-Or you can add different flavours, such as garlic powder or cheese.
+Or you can add different flavors, such as garlic powder or cheese.

-- Cook a homemade raw dog food.
+- Cook homemade raw dog food.
 Red meats such as lamb and beef should be chosen over poultry.
 You can just as well use goat, camel or kangaroo.
 Don’t forget to add vitamin and mineral supplements, as well as veggies and fruit.
-Here are some nutritious recipes you can try.

 What to expect after switching to a raw dog food diet?